 About the Helping Hands Relocation Project

 On November 1st, 2022, Sangamon County and Helping Hands of Springfield jointly announced their partnership to establish a new homeless shelter in Springfield.
-The initiative will provide emergency and transitional shelter services, as well as a range of day services, within a single facility.
-The proposal involves repurposing a currently vacant portion of a building located at the East Sangamon County Complex on South Dirksen Parkway.
+The initiative provides emergency and transitional shelter services, as well as a range of day services, within a single facility.
+The proposal involved repurposing a formerly vacant portion of a building located at the East Sangamon County Complex on South Dirksen Parkway.

-To finance the modification and repurposing of the unutilized section of the building, Sangamon County intends to utilize funds from the federal American Rescue Plan Act (ARPA).
-The estimated cost for the project is approximately $8 million.
+To finance the modification and repurposing of the unutilized section of the building, Sangamon County utilized $9 million in funds from the federal American Rescue Plan Act (ARPA).

 In January 2023, the Springfield City Council granted the necessary zoning changes, allowing the planning process to move forward.
 Following that, in May 2023, the Sangamon County Board approved bidding for the construction phase.
-The target date for the new shelter's occupancy is expected to be in late 2023.
-October Construction Update
+Helping Hands began operations from the new location in early January 2024.

 Helping Hands Project FAQs